ragnraok/android-image-filter/README.md

 in some filter, I use NDK to implement to make it more efficient

+###Note:
+This branch use [Gradle Experimental Plugin](http://tools.android.com/tech-docs/new-build-system/gradle-experimental), before Google release the Gradle android NDK Plugin, DO NOT use it in production environment

 # Setup

 - Install Android NDK and properly configure it: [http://goo.gl/koTCb](http://goo.gl/koTCb)